openpvrsgx-devgroup/linux_openpvrsgx/drivers/gpu/drm/pvrsgx/1.5.15.3226/README.md

     ```

     3.2 Add "emgd" to /etc/modules as it is not automaticly loaded at boot-time (fix for that is welcome!)

+    3.3 For xUbuntu/Debian: Running "update-initramfs -u -kall" as root might be useful!

 4. Create a xorg.conf on your own xorg.conf